-Meow is simply meant to sound like the sound the cat makes when he or she speaks.
-In other words, it is meant to be a word that mimics the cat’s cry (onomatopoeic – where the word sounds like the thing it describes).
+Meow is simply meant to sound like the typical vocalisation that the domestic cat makes when he or she speaks.
+In other words, it is meant to be a word that mimics a domestic cat’s cry (onomatopoeic – where the word sounds like the thing it describes).
 Some wild cat species also meow.
 It appears to be as simple as that.
-But I don’t see it quite that way because the “m” in meow is just a bit odd.
-When cats meow they either don’t actually start by making the “m” sound or it is a very silent “m”.
-It seems that we put the “m” in meow or hardened it and the bit that follows is the sound of the cat calling or speaking.
+But I don’t see it quite that way because the “M” in meow is just a bit odd.
+When cats meow, they either don’t actually start by making the “m” sound or it is a very silent “m”.
+It seems that we put the “m” in meow or have hardened it and the bit that follows is the sound of the cat calling or speaking.
 Click on this to hear a typical cat call: Cat meowing.
 And there is another audio file below.

 The letter “M” is firmly planted on the forehead of the most commonly occurring type of cat in the world the tabby cat (new window).
 The Egyptians were possibly the first people who domesticated the cat on a wide scale.
 The Egyptian Mau is a spotted tabby cat.
 It is claimed to be the only naturally occurring spotted cat.
-This though is an odd claim as there are many wild cats with spots and all of them occur naturally.
-Perhaps it is the only naturally occurring domestic cat.
+This, though, is an odd claim as there are many wild cats with spots and all of them occur naturally.
+Perhaps it is the only naturally occurring spotted domestic cat.

-Today, the Egyptian Mau is both a glamorous show cat and a persecuted feral cat that still inhabits Egypt. it is thought to be the descendent of the African Wild Cat.
-Of course it looks fancier and more refined in show cat form but the similarity is still apparent.
+Today, the Egyptian Mau is both a glamorous show cat and a persecuted feral cat that still inhabits Egypt.
+It is thought to be the descendent of the African Wild Cat.
+Of course, it looks fancier and more refined in show cat form but the similarity is still apparent.

 In Cantonese Chinese the word cat begins with the letter “m”.
-It is “maau” in Cantonese Chinese jyutping and “mao” in Mandarin Chinese pinyin. (src: http://answers.yahoo.com/question/index?qid=20080930104248AAHEAPZ).
+It is “maau” in Cantonese Chinese jyutping and “mao” in Mandarin Chinese pinyin. (src: answers.yahoo.com)

 Synonyms (different words with similar or the same meaning) are: meow; mew; miaou; miaow; miaul (src: http://www.audioenglish.net/dictionary/meow.htm)